egorguru/artaeum/README.md

 Java Spring Boot Service contains Post API, Subscription API and API for storing Profile Images (depends on Storage Service).

 ### Storage Service (Scala)
-Spring Boot Service was written in Scala.
+Scala Colossus Service.
 There is simple storage with basic authentication.
 It contains only Image API.
 Other services should use it for storing images.

 ### Web Client (Frontend) Service (Angular 7)
 Angular 7 application with SSR (Angular Universe) and i18n (ngx-translate).